 A National Councillor that is present at a National Council meeting through the use of technology is deemed to be present at the meeting.

-Resolutions without meetings

-A resolution of the National Council may be passed without a meeting if:
+Written Resolutions of the National Council

-notice has been given of the resolution to all National Councillors; and

-all of the National Councillors entitled to vote on the resolution give their consent in writing.
+A resolution of the National Council may be passed without a meeting if at least 75% of the National Councillors entitled to vote on the resolution sign a document containing a statement that they are in favour of the resolution set out in the document.

-The resolution is passed at the time when approval is given to the last person necessary to constitute a majority.
+The resolution is passed at the time when the last person necessary to constitute 75% of votes signs the resolution.

-9.7(a)For the purpose of this clause 9.79.11:

-the notice must include the wording of the resolution;
+For the purposes of sub-clause 9.7(a), separate copies of a document may be used for signing by the National Councillors if the wording of the resolution and statement is identical in each copy.

-approval in writing may be given by email or any other means of electronic communication; and
+For the purpose of this clause 9.7, any document or approval may be given by email or any other means of electronic communication.

-a resolution will be deemed to have failed and not passed if it has not achieved the requisite majority within 10 business days after the notice was given.

 Alternate National Councillors